dwiratomo12/mobprog-P14/README.md

 # flutter_myapp3

 A new Flutter project connected to database using firebase.
-Reference to connect database to firebase:
+Reference to connect database in flutter using firebase:
 - https://grokonez.com/android/how-to-integrate-flutter-firebase-tutorial-app-android-studio
 - https://grokonez.com/android/flutter-firebase-database-example-firebase-database-crud-listview